Jjing-Liang/LLMCarbon--/README.md

 For the computation required for training, we can use the formula `C_train ≈ 6PD` with parameter size `P` and the training dataset size `D` (tokens).
 For the computation required for inference, we can use the formula `C_inference ≈ 2P * D_inference`, where `D_inference` means inference dataset size (tokens).

-You can find the manifest file in the repo's example directory as `llm-carbon-with-estimated-training-time1.yml` and `llm-carbon-with-estimated-training-time2.yml`.
+You can find the manifest file in the repo's [example folder](https://github.com/Jjing-Liang/LLMCarbon--/tree/main/example) as `llm-carbon-with-estimated-training-time1.yml` and `llm-carbon-with-estimated-training-time2.yml`.